 Who gets the money from drugs?

-How does the pricing of drugs work?
+How does getting money from drugs work?

-Coke is notoriously expensive – especially considering you’re likely to be snorting only 30% cocaine and 70 % caffeine pills and talcum powder.
+Let’s dive in the deep end shall we.
+Coke is notoriously expensive– especially considering you’re likely to be snorting only 30% cocaine and 70 % caffeine pills and talcum powder.
 The coca plant can only grow in South America, therefore the only way to get it up the noses of Europeans is to smuggle it in.
-This may account for some of the hefty price tags, but as Tom Feiling, author of The Candy Machine: How Cocaine Took Over the Worldexplains, there’s a ridiculously high mark-up as well.

-He says: “A British cocaine wholesaler told a Home Office prison survey of cocaine importers that prior to his arrest, he was buying and selling 60kg of cocaine a week.
+This may account for some of the hefty price tags, but as Tom Feiling, author of The Candy Machine: How Cocaine Took Over the World explains, there’s a ridiculously high mark-up as well.
+He says: “A British cocaine wholesaler spoke to a Home Office prison survey of cocaine importers.
+Prior to his arrest, he was buying and selling 60kg of cocaine a week.
 He would buy from Colombian suppliers in Spain for £18,000 a kilo, and sell it in the United Kingdom for £22,000 a kilo.
-Once broken down into grams for retail sale, that kilo would most likely have netted him £50,000, but like most importers, he preferred to sell his consignment on.
-It would pass through several pairs of hands with the profit being distributed along the way.”
+Once broken down into grams for retail sale, that kilo would most likely have netted him £50,000.”

 What affects the price of heroin?

+Now that we’ve dealt with coke, it’s time to move onto it’s partner-in-crime, heroin.
 Most of the world’s heroin – over 90% – is produced in Afghanistan.
 Its production is controlled by the Taliban and other organised crime gangs who use their monopoly of the market to their own advantage.

 Is home-grown cannabis cheaper?

-If a drug doesn’t need to be sneaked into the UK via cargo ship, dodgy postal package or up a drug mule’s private parts, you would assume it’s going to be cheaper.
+If a drug doesn’t need to be sneaked into the UK via cargo ship, dodgy postal package or up a drug mule’s arse, you would assume it’s going to be cheaper.
+Unfortunately, like with most things in life, it’s not that simple.

-However, it’s not that simple.
-Drug suppliers and dealers are always looking for ways to make more money, so taking drugs which don’t need importing doesn’t necessarily drop the price; instead it can affect the type of drug you are getting.
+Drug suppliers and dealers are always looking for ways to make more money.
+Likelihood is, taking drugs which don’t need importing doesn’t necessarily drop the price; instead it can affect the type of drug you are getting.

 Where’s all the MDMA gone?